slash-segmentation/CHM/python/README.md

 not contribute much for smaller structures.
 Some testing has shown that using more than 2 levels does not contribute much to increased quality - at least for non-massive structures.

-The filters used for generating features are, by default, the same used by the MATLAB CHM train but without extra compatibility.
+The filters used for generating features are, by default, the same used by MATLAB CHM train but without extra compatibility.
 The filters can be adjusted using the `-f` option in various ways.
 The available filters are `haar`, `hog`, `edge`, `gabor`, `sift`, `frangi`, and `intensity-<type>-#` (where `<type>` is either `stencil` or `square` and `#` is the radius in pixels).
 To add filters to the list of current filters do something like `-f +frangi`.
 To remove filters from the list of current filters do something like `-f -hog`.
-Additionally, the list of filters can be specified directly, for example `-f haar,hog,edge,gabor,sift,intensity-stencil-10` would specify the default filters.
+Additionally, the list of filters can be specified directly, for example `-f haar,hog,edge,gabor,sift,intensity-stencil-10` which would specify the default set of filters.
 More then one `-f` option can be given and they will build off of each other.

 Besides filters being used to generate the features for images, a filter is used on the 'contexts' from the previous stages and levels to generate additional features.
 This filter can be specified